rocky-linux/documentation/docs/guides/virtualization/vbox-rocky.md

 * Network & Hostname
 * User Settings

-If you are unsure of any of these settings, refer to the document for [Installing Rocky](../installation.md).
+If you are unsure of any of these settings, see the document for [Installing Rocky](../installation.md).

 Once you have finished the installation, you should have a running VirtualBox&reg; instance of Rocky Linux.